-The Green Key attraction criteria are applicable for museums, visitor and interpretation centres and theme parks.
-In order to be eligible for Green Key, the applicant establishment must be officially registered as an attraction (museum, visitor and interpretation centre or theme park) with this function being officially registered as its main activity.
+The Green Key conference centre criteria are applicable for conference centres in locations without accommodation.
+In order to be eligible for Green Key, the applicant establishment must be officially registered as a conference centre with this function being officially registered as its main activity.